tunylund/shared-state/server/README.md

 # gamestate
-a library for synchronizing gamestate between client and server
+a library for synchronizing gamestate between multiple clients and one server

+# Get Started